Charles Hotham: Australia

 On 30 November 1854, Carboni, Father Smyth and George Black (newspaper editor), from the Central Council of the Eureka Rebels, asked Ballarat Goldfields Commissioner Rede to call off the licence hunts which had intensified on Hotham's secret orders and which were enraging miners.
 Rede said that 'the licence is a mere cloak to cover a democratic revolution'.
-Carboni wrote that Rede was 'only a marionette … before us.
+Carboni wrote that Rede was 'only a marionette ... before us.
 Each of his words, each of his movements, was the vibration of the telegraph wires directed from Toorak' (p. xiii).
 H. V. Evatt, an esteemed legal mind of mid 20th century puts the blame for the massacre on Hotham's deliberate duplicity (p.xvi).

 Carboni left the Stockade about midnight.
 He wrote that at that stage there was confidence about a resolution of the matter without bloodshed, but that was only because Hotham had told the miners and police and military, different things.
 No one was expecting an assault from the military and police Camp.
-He also wrote 'It was perfectly understood, and openly declared … that we meant to organise for defence, and that we had taken up arms for no other purpose'. (p.
+He also wrote 'It was perfectly understood, and openly declared ... that we meant to organise for defence, and that we had taken up arms for no other purpose'. (p.
 67).
 And 'the spies being sent from the Camp to enrol themselves amongst the insurgents, and who, report says, urged them to attack the Camp, which was repudiated by the diggers - they saying they would act upon the defensive'. (p.
 132).

 Carboni, with 18 others, was put on trial for his life.
 Hotham directed that American Rebels, some of whom were very prominent, not be prosecuted.
 He gave them an amnesty; but not quite all, the African American John Joseph was abandoned by Hotham and American officials.
-The prisoners appealed to Hotham, 'There is a paragraph in our petition to the effect, that if 'His Excellency had found sufficient extenuation in the conduct of American citizens', we thought there were equally good grounds for extending similar clemency to all, irrespective of nationality …. it is a violation of the very principle enunciated by His Excellency in his report, viz.'That it is the duty of a Government to administer equal justice to all' (p.
+The prisoners appealed to Hotham, 'There is a paragraph in our petition to the effect, that if 'His Excellency had found sufficient extenuation in the conduct of American citizens', we thought there were equally good grounds for extending similar clemency to all, irrespective of nationality .... it is a violation of the very principle enunciated by His Excellency in his report, viz.'That it is the duty of a Government to administer equal justice to all' (p.
 134).
 There was a Royal Commission into the Massacre and Hotham wasn't blamed, probably because Hotham's critics were not heard.
 Hotham's post was raised to a full governorship on 3 February 1855.

-While Hotham relied on his legal advisers in all constitutional questions, his position was one of great difficulty.

-Constitutional government had been granted but not really effected, and it was not until 28 November 1855 that the first government under William Haines was formed.
-In 1855, Hotham had been endeavouring to carry out the views of his finance committee, and was receiving much criticism from a section of the press.